Enter your letters. Find the valid words you can make — grouped by length.

 Anagram Solver Questions

-An anagram solver takes a set of letters and finds every valid word you can make from them.
-It checks all possible combinations of your letters against a dictionary and returns every match, grouped by word length so you can quickly see your options.
+An anagram solver takes a set of letters and finds valid words you can make from them.
+It checks combinations of your letters against a dictionary and returns the matches, grouped by word length so you can quickly see your options.

 Yes.
-Enter the letters on your rack and the solver shows every valid word you can play, sorted by length.
+Enter the letters on your rack and the solver shows valid words you can play, sorted by length.
 Longer words score more points and the 50-point bingo bonus applies when you use all seven tiles.
-The solver includes two-letter Scrabble words (like qi, za, xu) that most players don't know by heart.
+The solver includes the standard two-letter Scrabble words (like qi, za, xu) that most players don't know by heart.

 When this checkbox is ticked, only words that use every one of your input letters are shown — these are true anagrams.
 For example, "stream" is a true anagram of "master" because both use the same six letters.
 When unchecked, the solver also shows shorter words that can be made from a subset of your letters.